Calvin-Abstraction/GallifreyDocs/README.md

 mark2 start [server name]
 ```

-If you are in the directory of a spesific minecraft server (e.g. /home/gamer/default/) you don't need to specify the server name.
+If you are in the directory of a specific minecraft server (e.g. /home/gamer/default/) you don't need to specify the server name.
 Once the server is running, you can go to the management interface by typing

 ```
 mark2 attach